gbeced/pyalgotrade/doc/tutorial.rst

 The code is doing 4 things:

- 1. Declaring the RSI2 strategy.
+ 1. Implementing the RSI2 strategy.
- 2. Declaring a generator function that builds parameters.
+ 2. Declaring a generator function that yields different parameter combinations.
  3. Loading the feed with the CSV files we downloaded.
  4. Using the pyalgotrade.optimizer.local module to run the strategy in parallel and find the best result.